-File Explorer is one of the most used apps in Windows 10 and Windows 8.1, just like Windows Explorer is one of the most used tools in Windows 7.
+File Explorer is one of the most used apps in Windows 10, just like Windows Explorer is one of the most used tools in Windows 7.
 Whether you need to copy or move files or delete some, there is always one thing that you have to do first, and that is to open the File Explorer or the Windows Explorer.
-We thought it would be an excellent idea to write this roundup article, which shows all the ways in which you can open File Explorer in Windows 10 and 8.1, as well as how to open Windows Explorer in Windows 7.
-They involve everything from search to keyboard shortcuts, to using speech and so on.
+We thought it would be an excellent idea to write this roundup article, showing all the ways in which you can open File Explorer in Windows 10 and how to open Windows Explorer in Windows 7.
+They involve everything from search to keyboard shortcuts, to using speech, and so on.
 Let’s get started:

-NOTE: This guide covers Windows 10, Windows 7, and Windows 8.1.
-Some methods work in all three versions of Windows, others just in one or two.
-For each method, we mention the Windows version in which it works.
-If you do not know the version of Windows that you have, read this tutorial: What version of Windows do I have installed?
+NOTE: This guide covers Windows 10 and Windows 7.
+If you don’t know the Windows version you have, read this tutorial: What version of Windows do I have installed?
+(5 methods).

 The keyboard offers fast shortcuts for launching all kinds of things, including File Explorer and Windows Explorer.
 Press the Win + E keys on your keyboard, and watch File Explorer or Windows Explorer immediately start.

-By default, Windows 10 and Windows 8.1 include a File Explorer shortcut on the taskbar.
+By default, Windows 10 includes a File Explorer shortcut on the taskbar.
 The icon looks like a folder.
 Click or tap on it, and File Explorer is opened.

 Similarly, Windows 7 includes a Windows Explorer shortcut on its taskbar.
-The icon looks a bit different from the one in Windows 10 or Windows 8.1, but it also depicts a folder.
+The icon looks a bit different from the one in Windows 10, but it also depicts a folder.

 On Windows 10’s desktop, use the search box found near the Start button on the taskbar and, inside it, write the words “file explorer.”
 When the search results are loaded, press Enter or click or tap on the File Explorer result.

 In Windows 10, you can also ask Cortana to open File Explorer.
-On the right side of the search box from your taskbar, click or tap on the microphone icon to make Cortana listen to you.
-Alternatively, you can also say “Hey Cortana,” if you enabled this feature in Windows 10.
+On the right side of the search box from your taskbar, click or tap on Cortana’s button.
+Then, either type “open File Explorer” or push the microphone button and use your voice to say the “Open File Explorer!” command to Cortana.

 In Windows 10, open the Start Menu and scroll the list with all the apps until you reach the folder called “Windows System.”
 Open it, and you should find a shortcut for File Explorer inside.